Skip to main content

 Primarily prescribed for depression, but also sometimes helpful for other conditions including anxiety, obsessive compulsive disorder, and pain, antidepressants are used to improve mood and quality of life, and to reduce the risk of relapse or recurrence.¹⁶ They generally take up to four weeks to start working, when they can improve sleep, energy levels, appetite and concentration, as well as having a positive effect on mood.
 There are several types of antidepressant (including tricyclic antidepressants, selective serotonin reuptake inhibitors, and monoamine oxidase inhibitors).
 As well as needing time to take effect, the dose may need to be adjusted and it may be necessary to try several medicines to find one that works well for an individual patient.¹⁶ Response to treatment also needs to be monitored regularly.

-It’s important to be aware that some young people (under 25 years of age) prescribed antidepressants may experience an increase in self-harming/suicidal thoughts and harmful behaviours, This often happens soon after first starting the drug or when the dosage is increased.
+It’s important to be aware that some young people (under 25 years of age) prescribed antidepressants may experience an increase in self-harming/suicidal thoughts and harmful behaviours.
+This often happens soon after first starting the drug or when the dosage is increased.
 For this reason, it’s advised that young people taking antidepressants are closely monitored by their caregivers and have a risk management strategy in place.¹⁶ Some antidepressants should not be used at all in children and adolescents and some may only be used for moderate to severe depression.

 People taking antidepressant medication need to be advised that they should not stop the treatment abruptly because there can be withdrawal symptoms.
 Instead, the dose is generally reduced in stages over time, called ‘tapering’.¹⁶